Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 2. Materials needed

-- Brush: normally I say buy one for life.
-If you want to try to clean it, this one will last you for life.
+- Brush: a homeowner should buy one for life and keep it well maintained.
+This one will last you for life.
 But for epoxy, I say buy a decent one, not too expensive, and toss it when done.
 They become very hard to clean at the end of the ‘pot-life’ of the epoxy.
 This is the same kind of brush, but a bit wider.

-- Roller handle: avoid the budget ones because when you push them the bend and break.
+- Roller handle: avoid the budget ones because when you push them they bend and break.
 Buy one for life.
-The cost of this one is really low and it works with any broom pole or with the ‘sher-lock’ type pole.
+The cost of this one is really low and it works with any broom/paint pole or with the ‘sher-lock’ type pole.

 - Crack filler (explained below) if you need it.